-Below are a couple examples of how the Living Lab Bus is being used in testing and developing new solutions.
+Below are some examples of how the Living Lab Bus is being used in testing and developing new solutions.

 Foreca uses the Living Lab Bus for developing new solutions for measuring and predicting weather and road weather based on mobile (as in moving) sensor data.

-EEE Innovations is developing and implementing tools for managing the entire public transport system as a whole by optimizing driving based on e.g. speed, schedule, energy consumption and passenger comfort of individual vehicles as well as the fleet as a whole (e.g. avoiding queueing).
+EEE Innovations is developing and implementing tools for managing the public transport system as a whole by optimizing driving based on e.g. speed, schedule, energy consumption and passenger comfort of individual vehicles as well as the fleet as a whole (e.g. avoiding queueing and avoiding needless accelerations).
 The solution utilizes data from the vehicle CAN bus.

-In addition, the CAN bus data available from the vehicles is used by EEE Innovations for detecting road slipperiness without the need of expensive additional hardware.
+The CAN bus data available from the vehicles is used by EEE Innovations for detecting road slipperiness without the need of additional sensors installments.